-Since mid-2016, Hilton Honors has been offering a status challenge program (prior to that they offered outright status matches).
-All things considered they’re one of the most generous loyalty programs when it comes to giving out status, whether it’s through a credit card or through a status challenge.
+Since mid-2016, Hilton Honors has been offering a status challenge program (prior to that the program offered outright status matches).
+All things considered, Hilton is one of the most generous loyalty programs when it comes to giving out status, whether it’s through a credit card or through a status challenge.

-Hilton Honors has just modified their status challenge program, where you earn status upfront, and then can maintain that status based on staying a certain number of nights within 90 days.
+Hilton Honors has a published status challenge program, where you earn status upfront, and then can maintain that status based on staying a certain number of nights within 90 days.

-With these changes, you’ll automatically be matched to Gold for a period of 90 days.
-Then you can maintain status based on how many nights you stay in a 90 day period:
+With the current Hilton Honors status challenge program, you’ll automatically be matched to Gold for a period of 90 days, and then you can maintain status based on how many nights you stay in a 90 day period: